waieez/NodeVsHumanity/README.md

 	- Browse around for hours looking for the right behavior and theme.
 	- Figure out how to have express load hosted libraries or dl a smaller footprint of the mobile jquery
 	- Refactor code to not use DOM as storage
+	- Likely not able to implement options on time.
+For now just play with all cards in E1-5.

 Plans: